 - Google Earth: The revolutionizing Google’s Geo Mapping capabilities were used to track every kilometer of the initial Project Kaisei voyage using an android application called ‘my tracks’.
 This groundbreaking program allowed the Kaisei’s location to be tracked automatically via GPS and uploaded to a Google My Map.
 This enabled individuals around the world to see in real time the problem of marine debris /ocean trash.
 A result of this collaboration led to Project Kaisei winning the “Google Earth Hero Award in 2009″.

-The Project Kaisei website will be regularly updated with interesting news, visuals and information on the Mission.
-An e-newsletter will be sent to subscribers and the full range of multimedia techniques will be used to build a global community of committed supporters.
-Project Kaisei is working with Ojingo Labs, one of the world’s leading video widget makers, to enable one of the first video blogs used for environmental causes.
-Its social networking and engagement capabilities are highly complementary to promoting environmental messages and activities.
+- Ojingo Labs: In 2009, Project Kaisei established a working partnership with Ojingo Labs, one of the world’s leading video widget makers, to enable one of the first video blogs used for environmental causes.
+Its social networking and engagement capabilities are highly complementary to promoting environmental messages and activities around the world.

 - Visit us on Facebook, Twitter and our Websites.